Plantar Warts (cont.)

 Corns and calluses, which can resemble warts, usually develop very gradually over several years.
-It is wise to consult a physician when one is unsure whether he or she has a plantar wart or another condition, such as a corn, callus, nevus (mole), or another type of skin lesion.
+It is wise to consult a physician when one is unable to distinguish a plantar wart from a corn, callus, nevus (mole), or another type of skin lesion.

 Most such growths are harmless, but some may pose a significant health risk.
 It is also possible for a variety of more serious lesions to appear on the foot, including malignant lesions such as carcinomas and melanomas.
 Although rare, these conditions can sometimes be misidentified as a wart.